Reserve your copy now!

 Issue 4 / SUBVERTING THE NORM

-In its pages you’ll find accessory and garment patterns that do just that by introducing us to a new technique, a unique construction method, a brave design inspiration.
+Invites us to take a look at the craft we love and share as a way of challenging the status quo, changing standards that no longer serve us, and, yes, subverting the norm.
+Accessory and garment patterns inside do just that by introducing us to new techniques, unique construction methods, and brave design inspiration.
 Stories about body image, size inclusivity, and queer identity, shared by a handful of wonderful authors and illustrators, invite you to sit down, read, and question.

 Issue 3 / GROWTH

 Inspired by growth, both in stitch patterns and construction.
 All of the patterns inside have been selected with an eye towards versatility in wearing, especially in transitional seasons where layering is key.
 A fantastic conversation among fibre business owners who share their views on business growth and sustainability.
 Gaye Glasspie (@ggmadeit) dives into what sustainable growth has meant and means for her.
 Alina Jordan explores the depth of Social Media and how its growth has changed her life as a knitter.
 Ani Lee opens up about growing to appreciate her body.

 Issue 2 / LOVING & CARING